Distribution

 But freemium carries a tax that founders systematically underestimate, and it has two parts.

 The conversion part.
 Freemium conversion rates are low in absolute terms.
-Public benchmarks from sources like ProfitWell and various SaaS surveys put typical free-to-paid conversion in the low single digits, often cited in the 2 to 5 percent range, with many products below that.
+Public benchmarks from sources like ProfitWell, now part of Paddle, put typical free-to-paid conversion in the low single digits, often cited in the 2 to 5 percent range, with many products below that.
 That can still win on absolute revenue if your free funnel is enormous.
 But “enormous free funnel” is exactly what a bootstrapped founder with no audience and no ad budget does not have at the start.
 Freemium rewards distribution you may not possess yet.

 The support part.
-Every free user is a potential support ticket, bug report, and feature request.
-They consume the scarcest resource you have, your attention, while contributing no revenue.
-At scale, large freemium companies staff for this.
-As a solo founder, you absorb it personally.
-A flood of free users can feel like traction while quietly eating the time you needed to build the paid product.
-This support tax is the hidden reason freemium is harder for solo operators than the conversion numbers alone suggest.
+Every free user is a potential support ticket, bug report, and feature request, consuming your attention while contributing no revenue.
+Large freemium companies staff for this.
+A solo founder absorbs it personally, which is the hidden reason freemium is harder for one operator than the conversion numbers alone suggest.

 Freemium is not wrong.
 It is a powerful engine for the right product.
 But it is an engine that runs on distribution and tolerates a support load, and you should choose it knowing you are signing up for both.